faisal2754/Web-Data-Labelling/Meetings/Meetings_Sprint_4.md

 Sipho Sikakane.(Scrum master/Backend)
 - Tasks completed yesterday:  Look into how to structure database for job labelling
 - Tasks for the day: Get build to pass
-- Impediments: Lectures and TIme
+- Impediments: Lectures and Time

 ## Daily Scrum Meet 2nd June (Wednesday) 4pm:

 Aharon Cohen (Frontend):
-- Tasks completed yesterday: Polishing
+- Tasks completed yesterday: Worked on filtering
 - Tasks for the day: Work on Create Job form and add extra fields
 - Impediments: Other projects for ML and CGV

 Langiwe Mwale (Frontend):
-- Tasks completed Yesterday:made frame for do jobs
+- Tasks completed Yesterday: Made frame for do jobs
-- Task for the Day: move on to making the ‘Do Job’ page,look into AJAX
+- Task for the Day: Work on Do Job Page
 - Impediments: ejs issues

 Ioanni Balassis: (Frontend)
-- Tasks completed yesterday: Started filter jobs
+- Tasks completed yesterday: Continued filter jobs
-- Tasks for the day: Start
+- Tasks for the day: Continue filtering
 - Impediments: Other projects for ML, CGV

 Jonathan Nunes (Frontend):